luni/dccbot/README.md

 ### Browser Userscript for Easy Downloads

-A Tampermonkey userscript is provided to add download buttons to popular XDCC search websites, making it easy to send download commands directly to your DCCBot.
+A Violentmonkey userscript is provided to add download buttons to popular XDCC search websites, making it easy to send download commands directly to your DCCBot.

 #### Supported Websites
 - XDCC.eu